joelmertanen/balcinfo/client/README.md

 ## Running

-Compile the Typescript with `yarn tsc`.
+Compile the Typescript with `npm run-script build`.

 Either run manually or then add the following to the crontab with `crontab -e`.
 ```